-Sometimes our lives can appear as though they are running away from us.
-It’s what some of us feel as anxiety, overwhelm, and a lack of focus.
+Sometimes our lives can feel like they are running away from us causing us to feel stressed, anxious, overwhelmed, and unable to focus.

 You probably know the signs of stress and anxiety?

 Rising blood pressure?

 Stress can trigger a myriad of physical and mental symptoms, adding to the chaos of an already hectic environment.